Blue Origin Logo

 Blue Origin Logo 2007

 By 2007, a launch pad had been built, and the Goddard rocket had been sent into space.
 Successful trials were reflected in the new emblem, which differs from all other Blue Origin logos.
-The old style, deep detail work tells people’s perception of space evolution.
+The old-style, detailed work reflects people’s perception of the evolution of space.
 The shape of the crest speaks of a sign passed down from century to century.

 At the center of the composition is a radiant sun.
 In the background, a large and several smaller planets revolve around it.
 The sky and its celestial bodies have always been attractive to humans.
 Special attention was paid to the Sun, which gives life through its warmth and light.